 Why tube and boat with us?
 New River Campground and Canoe, Inc. is on the whole New River!
 Other canoe and tubing vendors in the area are located either on the North Fork of the New or the South Fork, meaning that you are only on one-half of the New River.
 We are located after the two forks converge, thus creating the New River.
 We have double the amount of water, providing a better floating experience - especially as the warmer weather lowers the water levels.

 We are now offering all of our River Trips 7 days a week.
 All of our New River trips originate from New River Campground Canoeing and Kayaking.
 We provide shuttle service to the put in point.
-All of our basic packages end at New River Campground, so there is no long shuttle back to your waiting campsite or vehicle after a day on the river.
-We highly suggest you call ahead to make reservations to be sure we will have enough boats, tubes and shuttles to accommodate your group.
+All of our trips end at New River Campground, so there is no long shuttle back to your waiting campsite or vehicle after a day on the river.
+We highly suggest you reserve online or call ahead to make reservations to be sure we will have enough boats, tubes and shuttles to accommodate your group.

 All of us here at New River Campground do everything possible to ensure a safe and fun trip for you.
 However, we assume no responsibility for your safety, or for the loss of or damage to your belongings, or for the loss of or damage to our equipment.
 You will be required to sign a renters agreement and liability release.
 It is highly recommended that everyone wear their life jackets at all times while enjoying the New River.